Chou-Uken/struct2block/README.md

 ```

 ## 3 How does it work
 First, Struct2Block find the most similar shared chain in two PDB files as antigen.
 Then it calculates the space (**V_ligand**) occupied by the ligand in the antigen-ligand complex.
 Next, it calculates the volume of that same space that is now occupied by the antibody in the antigen-antibody complex (**V_antibody ∩ ligand**).
-A (V(antibody | ligand)).
 Then the steric clash volume of ligand (called 'block rate')

 block rate = V(antibody ∩ ligand) / V(ligand)